jzl4/financial-etl-poc/dockerized-airflow-notes.md

 - Your Goal: Change the airflow user's UID to match your host system (1000 in your case)
 - The Issue: When usermod tries to change the UID (later on, in next line), it also tries to update file ownership, but it fails because it can't access/modify certain files
 - The Solution: We manually change ownership BEFORE running usermod.
 "Give ownership to UID 1000, group 0 (root group), -R means recursive (all subdirectories and files), and apply this to /home/airflow (user's home directory) and /opt/airflow (where Airflow is installed)"
+- Note: /home/airflow is separate from mounted volumes.
+This is airflow user's home directory inside of the container, and it contains .bashrc, .profile, and various config files
 ```
 RUN usermod --uid ${AIRFLOW_UID} airflow
 ```